FBoyles/3dsig/README.md

 ```
 conda info --envs
 ```
-and that the correct packages have been installed by running:
+and check which packages have been installed by running:
 ```
 conda list -n fergalicious
 ```
-_4. Launch Jupyter and verify that you can use fergalicious as a kernel:_
+_4. Activate fergalicious and launch Jupyter:_

 If you didn't have jupyter installed before creating the environment fergalicious, you'll first need to activate the environment so that your system can find jupyter.
 To do this in a Terminal (on Linux, MacOS, or on Windows using git-bash), run:
 ```